- I'm a postdoc at Microsoft Research, Redmond, working with the Theory Group and the Adaptive Systems and Interaction Group.

-- I'm a Lecturer in the EECS department at UC Berkeley, and I'm teaching the new class EE16a.
+- Before this, I was a Lecturer in the EECS department at UC Berkeley, where I was working on developing the new introductory EECS classes EE16A and EE16B.

-- I recently finished my PhD in EECS at Berkeley as well, and was fortunate to have Anant Sahai as my advisor.
+I finished my PhD in EECS at Berkeley in 2014, and was fortunate to have Anant Sahai as my advisor.

 MIT, and before that I was as at Fergusson College in Pune, India.